Caps and discounts on the contribution of LDCs to the United Nations system budgets

 Please noteLinks, citations or other references to external websites or documents should not be seen as an endorsement on the part of the United Nations of external organizations not part of the United Nations system, including non-governmental organizations, or of commercial products or services.

-LDCs benefit from caps and other limits to their mandatory contributions to the budgets of the United Nations secretariat, peacekeeping operations and agencies.
+LDCs benefit from caps, discounts and other favourable conditions regarding their mandatory contributions to the budgets of United Nations system entities.

-A small number of agencies (ITU, World Intellectual Property Organization, Universal Postal Union) operate with "classes of contribution".
+• A small number of agencies (ITU, WIPO, UPU) operate with "classes of contribution".
 The class a country belongs to determines how much the country contributes.
 Countries decide which class they will belong to (and therefore how much they will contribute), but only LDCs can opt to contribute at the lowest levels.

-The table below summarizes the policies adopted by each entity or budget category.
+The table below summarizes the system adopted by or budget each entity or category of entities, and what happens after graduation.

 Rules